Plant EvoDevo: Articulation Morphology of Plants

 1. As in continuum morphology, the categories of classical morphology are used as reference points, but here they are understood as process combinations.
 They are linked through a continuum of process combinations, which leads to a dynamic continuum (Jeune and Sattler 1992).

-Continuum morphology (Sattler and Jeune 1992) and process morphology (Jeune and Sattler (1992) did not address ontogeny, but only compared typical and atypical structures or process combination and demonstrated that they are linked through a continuum.
-Since articulation morphology incorporates ontogeny from the embryo to the mature plant, it is more comprehensive than continuum and process morphology but includes them since articles form a continuum of structures or process combination.
+Since articulation morphology incorporates ontogeny from the embryo to the mature plant, it is more comprehensive than continuum and process morphology but includes them since articles form a continuum of process combination.

 Homology - both total and partial – has been implied in continuum and process morphology (Sattler 1994).
 In continuum morphology, structures are totally or partially homologous (Sattler and Jeune 1992), whereas in the dynamic continuum, it is the process combinations that show total and partial homology (Sattler 1994).
 However, it may be possible to conceive of a continuum and process morphology that does not imply homology.
 In articulation morphology, transformation, not homology, is the most basic concept: transformation of patterns of ramification and articulations.
 Subsequently, these patterns may be compared in terms of total and partial homology, thus linking articulation morphology with the dynamic continuum – the dynamic interpretation of continuum morphology.